The cherry-head tortoise and the common red-footed tortoise are often confused.

 Cherry heads cost $400-$1500 at credible pet shops.
 Ordinary red-foots are far cheaper, fetching as little as $150, with prices rarely exceeding $600.

-The steep prices for cherry heads can be explained by how most people perceive unusual color variations, as they’re considered signs of “exoticness” and higher desirability.
-Therefore, people are prepared to pay high amounts to lay claim to a cherry head.
+The steep prices for cherry heads can be explained by how most people perceive unusual color variations because they’re considered signs of “exoticness” and higher desirability.

 Additionally, many breeders tag their cherry heads as “dwarfs” to take advantage of the universal preference for smaller pets.